Research team heads to Arctic on Greenland shark study

 She said, "Greenland sharks are classified as data deficient.
 This means that we don't know enough to put measures in place to protect them from over-fishing, pollution or climate change.”

-Shiels, who specialises in cardiovascular function, will also be looking for clues about how the sharks heart and circulation work in its usual habitat deep below the ocean surface.
+Shiels, who specializes in cardiovascular function, will also be looking for clues about how the sharks heart and circulation work in its usual habitat deep below the ocean surface.

 The research team will also seek to understand more about their toxicity.
 They are considered a delicacy in Iceland but have to be buried and part-fermented over a period of months to be edible.